Yeetsomepickles999/JetsonNanoRockPaperScizzorsGame/README.md

 4. Follow the on-screen instructions to play the game.
 When prompted, show your hand gesture (rock, paper, or scissors) in front of the camera, and the computer will make its choice simultaneously.
 The game will then determine the winner and display the result.

+Certainly!
+Here's the updated README file with the mention that all the files required to train the model are attached:

 ## Training Your Own Model

 If you wish to train your own model based on your dataset, follow these steps: